kryherd/a204/AVIntegration/Experiment/README.md

 ### Task 1: Audio-visual integration, 2-alternative forced choice

 This task has 3 blocks of 100 trials each.
 In each block, 50 trials have the `ba_base` sound and the other 50 have the `ba_redu` sound.
 Each block has only one type of stimulus (AV/face, PIX/pixelated face, or PL/point-light).
+Blocks are counterbalanced manually across subjects.

 Participants respond to each stimulus by pressing either `f` or `j` to indicate which sound they heard.
+Participants have the entire duration of the video plus 500ms to respond.

 Results files for this task are labeled `AVINt_2AFC_sub-XXXX.csv`.